I. Christ is God’s revelation to the world (1-4)

 9. Verse 14 shows us what angels are doing.
 They are ministering spirits, who are sent out to serve all members of God’s family.
 This shows us too how much God loves us that He even sends out angels to minister to and serve us.
 We should not focus on the angels, but we should give glory to God for His kindness and compassion in using angels to help us.

-Application: How does it impact you that Christ is supreme?
+Application: Ask and discuss potential applications for this chapter.
+How does it impact you that Christ is supreme?
 Is there anything you need to obey from what you have learned?
 Is there anything you need to change or start doing so that Christ will be the priority in your life as He deserves?